Dataerai/9-29-2025-Dataerai-pitch-deck/docs/components/stickynote.md

 - `color` (optional) can be any of the [color scheme](/colors) options.
 If not provided, the default color is `amber-light`.
 - `width` (optional) the width of the admonition.
 Default is `180px`.
 - `textAlign` (optional) the text alignment of the content.
 Default is `left`.
+- `custom` (optional) a custom CSS class to apply to the sticky note content.
+Default is empty.
+- `customTitle` (optional) a custom CSS class to apply to the sticky note title.
+Default is `block text-xs font-mono tracking-normal font-bold`.

 Example: